-Kernicterus is caused by very high levels of bilirubin.
-Bilirubin is a yellow pigment that is created in the body during the normal recycling of old red blood cells.
-High levels of bilirubin in the body can cause the skin to look yellow (which is called jaundice).
+Bilirubin encephalopathy (BE) is caused by very high levels of bilirubin.
+Bilirubin is a yellow pigment that is created as the body gets rid of old red blood cells.
+High levels of bilirubin in the body can cause the skin to look yellow (jaundice).

-Kernicterus usually develops in the first week of life, but may be seen up until the third week.
-Newborns with Rh hemolytic disease that may lead to hydrops fetalis are at high risk for severe jaundice that leads to this condition.
-However, kernicterus has been seen in apparently healthy babies.
+This condition most often develops in the first week of life, but may be seen up until the third week.
+Some newborns with Rh hemolytic disease are at high risk for severe jaundice that can lead to this condition.
+Rarely, BE can develop in seemingly healthy babies.

 The symptoms depend on the stage of BE.
 Not all babies with kernicterus on autopsy have had definite symptoms.

-A blood test will show a high bilirubin level (greater than 20-25 mg/dL).
+A blood test will show a high bilirubin level (greater than 20 to 25 mg/dL).
 However, there is not a direct link between bilirubin level and degree of injury.

 Treatment depends on how old the baby is (in hours) and whether the baby has any risk factors (such as prematurity).
 It may include:

-Kernicterus is a serious condition.
-The outcome is guarded.
-Many infants with late stage nervous system complications die.
+BE is a serious condition.
+Many infants with late-stage nervous system complications die.

-Seek immediate medical help if your baby has signs of this condition.
+Get medical help right away if your baby has signs of this condition.

-Early diagnosis and treatment of jaundice or conditions that lead to jaundice may help prevent this complication.
-The American Academy of Pediatrics recommends that infants with the first signs of jaundice have their bilirubin level measured within 24 hours.
+Treating jaundice or conditions that may lead to it can help prevent this problem.
+Infants with the first signs of jaundice have bilirubin level measured within 24 hours.
 If the level is high, the infant should be screened for diseases that involve the destruction of red blood cells (hemolysis).

-The association also recommends that all newborns have a follow-up appointment within 2 to 3 days after leaving the hospital.
+All newborns have a follow-up appointment within 2 to 3 days after leaving the hospital.
 This is very important for late preterm or early term babies (born more than 2 to 3 weeks before their due date).